germaniumhq/mopyx/README.md

 This is great for onchange events for input edits, or tree updates such as selected nodes that otherwise would enter an infinite recursion.

+## use_locks(True)

+If you want to ensure that all `@action`, `@computed` and `@render` call happen on the same thread, you can set the locking to true.
+This will have a minor perfomance hit, but will guard you of strange bugs that might cause you segmentation faults.